Worklytics/psoxy/docs/sources/google-workspace/README.md

 NOTE: you could also use a single Service Account for everything, but you will need to store it's key repeatedly in AWS/GCP as the `SERVICE_ACCOUNT_KEY` for each of your Google Workspace connections.

+## Domain-wide Delegation Alternative
+If you remain uncomfortable with Domain-wide Delegation, a private Google Marketplace App is a possible, if tedious and harder to maintain, alternative.
+Here are some trade-offs:

+Pros:
+  - Google Workspace Admins may perform a single Marketplace installation, instead of multiple DWD grants via the admin console
+  - "install" from the Google Workspace Marketplace is less error-prone/exploitable than copy-paste a numeric service account ID
+  - visual confirmation of the oauth scopes being granted by the install
+  - ability to "install" for a Org Unit, rather than the entire domain

+Cons:
+  - you must use a dedicated GCP project for the Marketplace App; "installation" of a Google Marketplace App grants all the service accounts in the project access to the listed oauth scopes.
+    You must undeterstand the the OAuth grant is to the project, not a specific service account.
+  - you must enable additional APIs in the GCP project (marketplace SDK).
+  - as of Dec 2023, Marketplace Apps cannot be completely managed by Terraform resources; so there are more out-of-band steps that someone must complete by hand to create the App; and a simple `terraform destroy` will not remove the associated infrastructure.
+In contrast, `terraform destroy` in the DWD approach will result in revocation of the access grants when the service account is deleted.
+  - You must monitor how many service accounts exist in the project and ensure only the expected ons are created.
+Note that all Google Workspace API access, as of Dec 2023, requires the service account to authenticate with a key; so any SA without a key provisioned cannot access your data.